Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 Contents

-- 5. They Make You Feel Bad For Voicing Concerns (Dimissive Guilt-Trip)
+- 5. Make You Feel Bad For Voicing Concerns (Dimissive Guilt-Trip)

-- 6. They Make You Feel Indebted (Social Scalping)
+- 6. Make You Feel Indebted (Social Scalping)

-- 8. They Make You Feel Insecure (Self-Esteem Undermining)
+- 8. Make You Feel Insecure (Self-Esteem Undermining)

-- 10. They Punish You With Withdrawal (Operant Conditioning)
+- 10. Punish You With Withdrawal (Operant Conditioning)

 - Why They Manipulate

 - Blaming the victim.
-For example, they may say that their poor behavior is because of you and what you did or said
+For example, they may say that their poor behavior is only a reaction to yours

 - Use your own emotions against you.
-For example, if you get angry, that’s the “proof” that you’re too volatile or aggressive.
-Of course, they may have caused your well-motivated anger
+For example, your valid anger is “proof” that you’re too volatile or aggressive

-Gaslighting is maddening in both senses: it makes you angry, and it can also make you doubt your own sanity.
+Gaslighting is maddening in both senses: it makes you angry, and it makes you doubt your sanity.

 The manipulator makes you feel guilty and “bad” for not doing as he wishes